ProJobless/FCstuff/README.md

 * Make a copy of database.default.php as database.php

-* Change the following settings:
+* Change the following settings -

     + The hostname of your database server.
+Example:

         ```php
         $db['default']['hostname'] = 'localhost';
         ```

     + The username used to connect to the database.
+Example:

         ````php
         $db['default']['username'] = 'root';
         ````

     + The password used to connect to the database.
+Example:

         ```php
         $db['default']['password'] = 'root';
         ```

     + The name of the database you want to connect to.
+Example:

         ```php
         $db['default']['database'] = 'fcstuff';
         ```

     + The database type.
+Example:

         ```php
         $db['default']['dbdriver'] = 'mysql';